 The Kelt Forestry Group (KFG), a subsidiary of Kelt Capital, was setup to make strategic plays within New Zealand’s carbon and timber industries.
 After decades of experience with clients in the space, and as the world transitions towards a sustainable future, Kelt Capital has identified this as a target industry.

-In 2019, Kelt Capital began building its own forestry portfolio, with the acquisition of a number of properties across the North Island and intends to continue expanding its forestry portfolio, with ambitions to position itself as a market leader.
+In 2019, Kelt Capital began building its own forestry portfolio, with the acquisition of a number of bare land properties across the North Island.
+In 2021 Kelt Capital transitioned from planting bare land to acquiring existing mature forests with attached carbon credits.
+Kelt Capital intend to continue expanding its forestry portfolio, with ambitions to position itself as a market leader.

 As part of its wider acquisition strategy, Kelt Capital expects to continue to grow this portfolio and capitalise on this future facing industry for many years to come.